damarshall/rpi4utils/docs/cloud-init.md

 ```

 ## Bugs / Limitations
-We must find the MAC address for the Pi 4's onboard GiG ethernet port by booting with another image supporting DHCP.
-Once known, an appropriate `user-data` datasource can be generated.
+We must generate a new `cloud-init` datasource and copy it to the USB flasdrive for initial boot of each node.

 ## ToDo
 - write templates for `network-config`, `user-data` and `meta-data`